 8 Reasons to Use Chatbots For Recruiting

-We’re excited about the opportunities HR chatbots are creating for hiring teams, offering new ways to improve sourcing and screening while saving time, cutting costs and engaging more candidates.
-If you’re new to the concept, here are eight reasons to consider using chatbots for recruiting.
+We’re excited about the opportunities HR chatbots create for hiring teams, offering new ways to improve sourcing and screening while saving time, cutting costs, and engaging more candidates.
+If you’re new to the concept, we’ve gathered all the important information to help you decide if using chatbots for recruiting is the right move for your organization.

 At its most basic definition, a chatbot is an application that simulates human conversation in a chat-style interface.
 With a chatbot, a user can have a real-time, two-way interaction with a device that may provide information or answer questions.